Category

 Ramen (11th place), which narrowly missed the top 10, was cited by over 50-60% of respondents in the Philippines, Taiwan, Hong Kong, South Korea, and Singapore as something they want to experience, highlighting its potential as a regional tourism resource.

 In contrast, Hong Kong, with many repeat visitors, showed high interest in "hot springs," "nature," "cherry blossoms," "Wagyu beef," "autumn leaves," "ramen," "down-to-earth local food," "Japanese sweets," "snow," and "seafood."
-This distinctly highlights their strong focus on food and the four seasons.
+This distinctly highlights a strong focus on food and the four seasons.

 This survey demonstrated exceptionally high interest in Japan's regional areas.
 Results confirm that interest among inbound tourists, particularly from East Asian countries and regions with high visitation rates, is gradually expanding to regional destinations.